swimmio/wix-style-react-swimm/MIGRATION.md

 1. Change from `PopoverMenu` to the `PopoverMenu` which is stated as `PopoverMenuNext` - it becomes the official `PopoverMenu` in wsr8.
 1. Change of all input/selection family components to "status message" standard by using `status` and `statusMessage` instead of `error` and `errorMessage`.
 1. Handle all other general changes as mentioned below.
-Just serach in your code for each component and apply the changes
+Just search in your code for each component and apply the changes

 ---